 On March 23, 2016, House Bill 237 regarding transportation network companies (TNC) in Ohio became effective.
-HB237 enacts chapters 4925 and 3942 of the Ohio Revised Code (ORC) to require all TNCs in Ohio to apply for a permit with the Public Utilities Commission of Ohio (PUCO).
+HB237 enacts chapters 4925 and 3942 of the Ohio Revised Code (ORC) which require all TNCs in Ohio to apply for a permit with the Public Utilities Commission of Ohio (PUCO).
 These laws will help ensure safe and reliable service to all Ohio consumers who use these TNCs.

 What is a transportation network company?

-A transportation network company is any company operating in Ohio that uses a digital network to connect riders with drivers who provide transportation services.
+A transportation network company (TNC) is any company operating in Ohio that uses a digital network to connect riders with drivers who provide transportation services.
 This includes companies such as Lyft and Uber.